nikolaswise/nikolas.ws/resume.md

 ### Fuzzco
 #### Director of Development

 Fuzzco is a design studio & creative agency in Charleston and Portland.
 They create brands, experiences, and websites for some of the best clients around.
-At Fuzzco, I lead the development team — collaborating closely with deesigners, strategists, and clients to create end-to-end solutions for digital projects.
+At Fuzzco, I lead the development team — collaborating closely with designers, strategists, and clients to create end-to-end solutions for digital projects.

 <date>2016 — Present</date>
 ### Department Press